Mugunthan24/stock-analysis/README.md

 - the code can be extremely complicated and take a lot of time to refractor
 - the task of refractoring code can be costly
 - the person reviewing the code can miss something vital causing bugs that may or may not be caught for a while

+### Advantages and Disadvantages to Refractoring Stock Analysis Subroutine